FurtherProgramming/assignment-2-s3767707/README.md

 4- If a user books a seat and the booking is either pending or accepted, others will not be able to book it at that particular date and time.
 Note: The seat is opened again if that booking gets rejected.

-5-  Additional feature where user cannot sit beside same Employees that have been sitten previously is implemented by restricting user from booking the seats beside the seat booked by previous employees that have checked in and seat beside each other.
+5-  Additional feature where user cannot sit beside same Employees that have been sit previously is implemented by restricting user from booking the seats beside the seat booked by previous employees that have checked in and seat beside each other.
 Note: Only applies to previous **checked in** bookings.
 Restricting bookings would be more reasonable and efficient than restricting sitting as users may find annoying if they booked a seat and found out they cannot sit on it later.
 It also removes the need of admin checking whether they sit beside each other in the previous booking before accepting their current booking.